 Jeremy Lewison has also used his skills and experience to advise private clients, museums and foundations in building collections.
 He is an advisor to the Kadist Art Foundation in Paris and has brought to their collection many works by younger contemporary artists.
 He is also constructing a major collection for Art Discovery Limited.
 From 2010 to 2013 he was as the pro bono mentor to curators at Bristol Museum and Art Gallery and Arnolfini who, with the help of Art Fund International, purchased international contemporary art with a focus on artists from the Middle East, China and Africa.

 Jeremy also curates major museum exhibitions.
 In addition to Alice Neel: Painted Truths, he was the curator of a groundbreaking exhibition J. M. W. Turner, Claude Monet and Cy Twombly: Later Paintings for Moderna Museet, Stockholm, Staatsgalerie Stuttgart and Tate Liverpool, which ran from October 2011 to October 2012.
 The exhibition was highly acclaimed and broke all attendance records in Stockholm.

 In 2007 he was invited to mastermind the new displays at Leeds Art Gallery, helping the curators to work as a team and to look at the collection in new ways.
 The displays opened to great acclaim.

 Jeremy is also in considerable demand to write articles and books on modern and contemporary art.
 His many publications are listed in the publications section of this website.

-Jeremy has been a trustee of the Tricycle Theatre since 2009 and of Arnolfini, Bristol since 2012.
+Jeremy has been a trustee of the Kiln Theatre (formerly Tricycle Theatre) since 2009 and of Arnolfini, Bristol since 2012.